eBay offers promoted listings campaign strategies for every type of seller. Learn more about what we offer on our Promoted Listings overview page

 - The amount that you will be charged for each click is based on a second-price auction

-- All Advanced ad fees are charged at a listing level.
+- All priority ad fees are charged at a listing level.
 Charges are determined by the sum of all cost-per-click clicks a single listing receives within a day

-- Because the listings, keywords, and bids in each ad group are unique, each cost per click calculation is dynamic
+- Because the listings, keywords, and bids in each second price auction are unique, each cost per click calculation is dynamic

-- Sales will be attributed within a 30-day window of a click on your ad
+- Sales of promoted and non-promoted items will be attributed within a 30-day window of a click on your ad

 Viewing your fees

-- Fees for your Advanced campaigns will appear as "Ad Fee Advanced" in your Payments tab or on your seller invoice
+- Fees for your promoted listings campaigns using the priority campaign strategy will appear as "Promoted Listings - Priority fees" in your Payments tab or on your seller invoice

-- We combine all clicks a seller receives on a Promoted Listings Advanced ad in a given campaign on a daily basis and sellers are generally charged for these clicks up to 72 hours after the clicks take place
+- We combine all clicks a seller receives on a priority ad in a given campaign on a daily basis and sellers are generally charged for these clicks up to 72 hours after the clicks take place

 - Your charges are reported at a listing level.
 From your Payments tab or invoice, you'll see the campaign ID, click date, total number of clicks, and average cost-per-click per listing